You’re in the shower on a cool wintery morning, enjoying the feel of hot water cascading over your body and sudsing up your hair.

 - To attach a new tile, spread mortar on the base and place the tile.
 Gently press down on it with your hand until it is set.

-- Squeeze a small amount of grout onto the bottom of the grout float and apply grout around the new tile.
+- Squeeze a small amount of grout onto the bottom of the grout float and apply it slowly around the new tile.

-- Finally, clean your new tile (and any other tiles with grout) by dampening a rag or old washcloth and using it to rub the tile before the grout dries.
+- Finally, clean your new tile (and any other tiles with grout) by dampening a rag or old washcloth and rubbing the tiles before the grout dries.

 The bottom line

-If it is still not repairing the cracked tile, then you will likely need to replace the tile.
+If you think repairing the cracked tiles is not worth your time and energy, you will likely need to replace them.
 Be sure to get in touch with a good tiler to do this for you.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.